chakradhar-g/Python_Practice/Lists/README.md

  16. Python program to find largest number in a list
  17. Python program to find second largest number in a list
  18. Python program to print even numbers in a list

-Python program to print odd numbers in a List
+ 19. Python program to print odd numbers in a List
-Python program to print all even numbers in a range Python program to print all odd numbers in a range Python program to count Even and Odd numbers in a List Python program to print positive numbers in a list Python program to print negative numbers in a list Python program to print all positive numbers in a range Python program to print all negative numbers in a range Python program to count positive and negative numbers in a list Remove multiple elements from a list in Python
+ 20. Python program to print all even numbers in a range
+ 21. Python program to print all odd numbers in a range
+ 22. Python program to count Even and Odd numbers in a List
+ 23. Python program to print positive numbers in a list
+ 24. Python program to print negative numbers in a list
+ 25. Python program to print all positive numbers in a range
+ 26. Python program to print all negative numbers in a range
+ 27. Python program to count positive and negative numbers in a list
+ 28. Remove multiple elements from a list in Python
-Python | Remove empty tuples from a list
+ 29. Python | Remove empty tuples from a list
-Python | Program to print duplicates from a list of integers Get first and last elements of a list in Python
+ 30. Python | Program to print duplicates from a list of integers
+ 31. Get first and last elements of a list in Python
-Python - Remove first element of list
+ 32. Python - Remove first element of list
-Python Program to Swap Two Elements in a List
+ 33. Python Program to Swap Two Elements in a List
-Python | Count occurrences of an element in a list Python | Intersection of two lists
+ 34. Python | Count occurrences of an element in a list
+35. Python | Intersection of two lists
-Python | Check if a given object is list or not
+36. Python | Check if a given object is list or not
-Python | Find most frequent element in a list
-Python | Remove None values from list
+37. Python | Find most frequent element in a list 38Python | Remove None values from list
 Python program to print even numbers in a list
 Python | Get last N elements from given list
 Python | Program to print duplicates from a list of integers